build-on-aws/content/posts/wip-limits-help-you-get-more-stuff-done/index.md

 ## Limiting WIP Drives Collaboration

-As mentioned earlier, when a developer cannot pull in a new item into *Develop* due to a WIP limit, one way she can continue to be productive is by collaborating with other developers on an item already being *Developed*.
-Or perhaps she looks downstream and sees QA needs help, she can pitch in there and help the QA Engineer out (perhaps helping to build out some automation).
+As mentioned earlier, when a developer cannot pull a new item into *Develop* due to a WIP limit, one way she can continue to be productive is by collaborating with other developers on an item already being *Developed*.
+Or perhaps she looks downstream and sees QA needs help, and she can pitch in there and help the QA Engineer out (perhaps helping to build out some automation).
 The power of collaboration is getting multiple talents and multiple perspectives so that we arrive at the best outcome (pair programming also leverages this advantage of collaboration).
 But another advantage of collaboration is that stuff gets done faster, and getting stuff done faster was one of our goals (and a sign of good flow).

-To illustrate how collaboration (driven by lower WIP limits) gets things done faster see the following workflows in figure 7.
+To illustrate how collaboration (driven by lower WIP limits) gets things done faster, see the following workflows in figure 7.
 One has a WIP limit of 1 and the other has a WIP limit of 2.
-Assume for simplicity that each item takes two developer-days to complete (and that all developer are equivalent).
+Assume for simplicity that each item takes two developer-days to complete (and that all developers are equivalent).
 Note that the overall amount of work done (throughput) is the same — one item per day.
-But look at an individual item like “Item 2”.
+But look at an individual item like “Item 2.”
 With a WIP Limit of 2 it takes two days of work to complete (this is the Cycle Time).
 But with developers collaborating under a WIP limit of 1, it only takes one day to complete.
 Completing items faster is preferred because:

 * The code doesn’t rot as team members check in new code
 * The developer doesn’t lose the context he or she gained in writing the original code